 The frustration on the lack of update is evident:

-@DanHowdle FWIW my thumbs gained considerable muscular weight since this idea of fixing the web incepted @thebesthostnews— Gary 鯨理／경리 Illyes (@methode) July 10, 2015
+@DanHowdle FWIW my thumbs gained considerable muscular weight since this idea of fixing the web incepted @thebesthostnews— Gary 鯨理／경리 Illyes (so official, trust me) (@methode) July 10, 2015

 Google Panda Expected by the end of June 2015